What are Crawlers?

 Here are some examples of web crawlers:

-Googlebot: Google's web crawler is one of the most well-known and widely used.
-It is responsible for indexing billions of web pages on the internet and providing search results to users.
+Googlebot: Googlebot is the name of Google's web crawler.
+It is one of the most widely used crawlers on the internet.
+Googlebot is responsible for finding and indexing billions of web pages to make them searchable in Google.

 Bingbot: Bing's web crawler is another popular crawler used by the Bing search engine.
 It follows links on web pages and collects information about the content of each page.

-Baidu Spider: Baidu, the leading search engine in China, uses the Baidu Spider to crawl and index web pages for its search results.
+Baidu Spider: Baidu, the leading search engine in China, uses the Baidu Spider to crawl and index web pages.

-Yandex Bot: Yandex, the most popular search engine in Russia, uses the Yandex Bot to crawl and index web pages for its search results.
+Yandex Bot: Yandex, the most popular search engine in Russia, uses the Yandex Bot.

 Why are web crawlers also called 'spiders'?